DAFoam/DAFoam.github.io/pages/mydoc/mydoc_developer_guide_background.md

 def calc_dRdT(T, alpha):
     """
     Compute state Jacobian: dR/dT (size Nx × Nx, tridiagonal).
+    NOTE: if the governing equation was linear dR/dT = A However we have a nonlinear term T^2, so dR/dT != A

     The residual is:
     - R_0 = T_0 (boundary)